gbif/ipt/IPT2DOIWorkflow.wiki.md

 ## Introduction

-Since IPT v2.2, the IPT can be configured to use a DataCite or EZID account to manage DOIs for datasets.
+Since IPT v2.2, the IPT can be configured to use a DataCite account to manage DOIs for datasets.
 Publishers have the option of assigning new DOIs to a dataset, or letting the IPT manage an existing DOI for a dataset.
 A description of these two workflows follows.

 ## Workflows